HMNB Portsmouth: Samuel Bentham and industrial revolution

 At the same time as building his Wood Mills, Bentham, with his deputy Simon Goodrich, was constructing a Metal Mills complex a little to the north-east.
 Alongside a smithery were a copper-smelting furnace and refinery, and a steam engine which drove a rolling mill and tilt hammers.
-These facilities were for recycling the copper sheathing of ships' hulls; additional facilities for iron work were soon added and a millwrights' shop was established nearby.
+Begun in 1801, these facilities were for recycling the copper sheathing of ships' hulls.
+In 1804 the works were extended to accommodate machinery for the rolling of iron to make bars and bolts.
+A millwrights' shop was also established nearby.
 The Wood Mills, Block Mills, Metal Mills and Millwrights' department were all placed under Goodrich's supervision as Mechanist to the Royal Navy.

 Nineteenth century

 In 1800, the Royal Navy had 684 ships and the Dockyard was the largest industrial complex in the world.
 In 1805 Horatio Nelson toured the newly opened block mills before embarking from Portsmouth on HMS Victory, leaving Britain for the last time before his death at the Battle of Trafalgar.

-From 1814 wooden covers were built over the slips and some of the docks to designs by Robert Seppings.
+From 1814 wooden covers were built over some of the slips and docks, to designs by Robert Seppings.

 From 1815 the system of Dockyard apprenticeship was supplemented by the establishment of a School of Naval Architecture in Portsmouth (for training potential Master Shipwrights), initially housed in the building which faces Admiralty House on South Terrace.
 Taking on students from the age of 14, this was the forerunner of Portsmouth Dockyard School (later Technical College) which continued to provide specialist training until 1970.